-They last shared a common ancestor with wolves around 32,100 years ago.
+They also discovered that dogs last shared a common ancestor with wolves around 32,100 years ago.
 At some point during this time they must have been domesticated.

 They also studied genes of three grey wolves, one each from China, Croatia and Israel and from an African basenji and an Australian dingo, where both breeds have no history of being related to wolves.

 This showed that the three wolves were more closely related to each other than to any of the dogs.

 These results show differences from previous theories that suggested dogs evolved from grey wolves.